-The CNPS Educational Grants Program was created in 1983 to award funds to students and researchers studying California’s native flora.
-The seven funds have been made possible through the generosity of several major donors, some of whom are anonymous, in honor of some of our Society’s most dedicated members and leaders.
+The CNPS Student Research Grants Program was created in 1983 to award funds to students and researchers studying California’s native flora.
+The funds have been made possible through the generosity of several major donors, some of whom are anonymous, in honor of some of our Society’s most dedicated members and leaders.

-The Educational Grants Committee determines which type of grant is appropriate for each proposal funded.
-All grant proposals must be received by October 31 each year.
+The Student Research Grants Committee determines which type of grant is appropriate for each proposal funded.

 CNPS student grants | Find your match